X.com (bank)

-X.com was an online bank co-founded by Elon Musk, Harris Fricker, Christopher Payne, and Ed Ho in 1999 in Palo Alto, California.
-In 2000, X.com merged with competitor Confinity Inc., a software company also based in Palo Alto.
-Musk was attracted to Confinity because of its easy payment system.
-The merged company changed its name to PayPal. eBay bought PayPal for US$1.5 billion in 2002.
-In 2015, PayPal was spun off and became an independent company.
+X.com was an American online bank founded by Ed Ho, Harris Fricker, Elon Musk, and Christopher Payne in 1999 in Palo Alto, California.
+It merged with competitor Confinity in 2000, retaining the X.com name, and the company changed its name to PayPal in 2001.
+Starting in 2023, the x.com domain began to be used for Twitter, which was acquired by Elon Musk in 2022 and subsequently rebranded to X.

 Business model

-X.com was an early online bank, and deposits were insured by the FDIC.
-The company was initially funded by Elon Musk and Greg Kouri, who went on to fund Musk's later ventures: Tesla and his startup, SpaceX.
+X.com developed and operated a financial services website with banking services provided by First Western National Bank, an FDIC-insured bank in La Jara, Colorado.
+The company was initially funded by Elon Musk and Greg Kouri, who went on to fund Musk's later ventures: Tesla and SpaceX.

-Customers were not assessed fees or overdraft penalties; in fact, they were rewarded for signing up with a $20 cash card and a $10 card for new member referrals.
-These features were distinct for their time.
+Customers were not assessed fees or overdraft penalties.
+New member referrals were rewarded with a $20 cash card and a $10 card for each new sign-up.
+These features were unique for their time.
 For instance, customers could send money to another person by entering their email address into X.com.
 Additionally, customers could open an account strictly with online registration with no need to mail a check.

 History

-Throughout the 1990s, Elon Musk envisioned creating a full-service online bank that provided checking and savings accounts, brokerages, and insurance.
 Musk commented in a 1999 interview with CBS MarketWatch: "I think we're at the third stage now where people are ready to use the Internet as their main financial repository."

-In January 1999, Musk formally began planning an online bank while in the process of selling his company Zip2.
-A month after Zip2 was purchased by Compaq, Musk invested about $12 million into co-founding X.com in March 1999 with Harris Fricker, Christopher Payne, and Ed Ho.
+In January 1999, Musk sold his company Zip2 to Compaq.
+A month later, Musk invested about $12 million into co-founding X.com in March 1999 with Harris Fricker, Christopher Payne, and Ed Ho.
 Fricker worked with Musk when Musk was an intern at the Bank of Nova Scotia, Payne was a friend of Fricker, and Ho was an engineer at Silicon Graphics and executive at Zip2.
-The company was initially run from a house before moving to an office in Palo Alto, California.
+The company was initially run from a house before moving to an office in Palo Alto.

-Due to conflict on how to run the company, Musk fired Fricker five months after x.com had started, and the other two co-founders, Payne and Ho left consequently.
+Due to conflict on how to run the company, Musk fired Fricker five months after X.com had started, and the other two co-founders, Payne and Ho left consequently.

 X.com officially launched on December 7, 1999, with former Intuit CEO Bill Harris serving as the inaugural CEO.
 Within two months, X.com attracted over 200,000 signups.

+In January 2000, it was discovered that a security flaw allowed users of X.com who had the account number and bank routing number of any other bank account, even at other banks, could move money from that other account to their own and withdraw it.
+The problem existed for a month before it was discovered and corrected.